rom-orlovich/chat-app/README.md

 ## What's Next:

-- Add user authentication system to the application to ensure that only authorized users can access the chat
+- Add a user authentication system to the application to ensure that only authorized users can access the chat
 - Support chat rooms system so that users can create private chat rooms and invite other users to join
 - Implement a private room feature that allows users to have private conversations with one another
-- Add a filter messages and users data system to the application to allow users to search for specific messages or users.
+- Add a filter messages and user data system to the application to allow users to search for specific messages or users.

 ## Images: